panzerdp/dmitripavlutin.com/content/posts/103-timeout-fetch-request/index.md

 300 seconds and even 90 seconds are way more than a user would expect a simple network request to complete.

-Open the [demo](https://codesandbox.io/s/strange-merkle-xqs7n?file=/src/index.html:271-470) and click *Load games* button.
-The `fetch()` request is going to timeout at 300 seconds (in Chrome).
+In the [demo](https://codesandbox.io/s/strange-merkle-xqs7n?file=/src/index.html:271-470) the `/games` URL was configured to respond in 301 seconds.
+Click *Load games* button to start the request, and it will timeout at 300 seconds (in Chrome).

 ## 2. Timeout a fetch() request

-`fetch()` API by itself doesn't allow you to cancel programmatically a request.
-To stop a request at the desired time you need additionally an [abort controller](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) instance.
+`fetch()` API by itself doesn't allow canceling programmatically a request.
+To stop a request at the desired time you need additionally an [abort controller](https://developer.mozilla.org/en-US/docs/Web/API/AbortController).

-Here's an implementation of how to create `fetch()` requests with a configurable timeout time:
+The following `fetchWithTimeout()` is an improved version of `fetch()` that creates requests with a configurable timeout:

 ```javascript
 async function fetchWithTimeout(resource, options) {